Ruby points

 - redness or swelling,

-The specialist will conduct diagnostics, often using a dermoscope, to differentiate a hemangioma from a dangerous melanoma.
-If in doubt, a biopsy may be recommended.
-Regular check-ups are necessary if you have many such moles or if their appearance causes concern.
+The specialist will conduct a diagnosis, often using a dermatoscope to differentiate between a hemangioma and a dangerous melanoma.
+If in doubt, a biopsy may be ordered.
+Regular check-ups are necessary if you have many such moles or if their appearance raises concerns.

-Aesthetic medicine offers a range of effective and usually non-invasive methods to eliminate ruby points.
+Aesthetic medicine offers a range of effective and usually non-invasive methods for eliminating ruby points.

-The most commonly chosen method is laser therapy, which uses precise laser energy to target blood vessels.
+The most commonly chosen method is laser therapy, which utilizes precise laser energy to target blood vessels.
 This process, known as photothermolysis, causes the vessels to shrink or close, leaving the skin around them intact.
-Lasers such as Dye VL, Excel V+, as well as PDL and IPL technologies are used for laser therapy.
+Laser therapies such as Dye VL, Excel V+, as well as PDL and IPL technologies are used for laser therapy.

-In addition to laser therapy, other effective techniques for eliminating ruby points are also available.
-Electrocoagulation involves using electricity to cauterize the vessel, while cryosurgery freezes the lesions using liquid nitrogen.
-Surgical excision of lesions is very rarely used, mainly for diagnostic purposes.
-It is also worth mentioning newer, increasingly popular methods for removing ruby points, such as microplasma beams.
+In addition to laser therapy, there are also other effective techniques for eliminating ruby points.
+Electrocoagulation involves using current to cut the protein in the vessel, while cryosurgery freezes the lesions using liquid nitrogen.
+Surgical removal of lesions is very rarely used, mainly for diagnostic purposes.
+It is also worth mentioning newer, increasingly popular methods of eliminating ruby points, such as microplasma beam.

 Removing ruby points, although effective, has certain limitations.
 The procedure is not recommended for pregnant or breastfeeding women.
 It cannot be performed if there are: